-&lt;sup>3Local guidelines must be authorised and readily available on wards or on the hospital intranet.
+3 Local guidelines must be authorised and readily available on wards or on the hospital intranet.
 They cannot be a web link to international guidelines or other non-approved sites.
-Exceptions include paediatric and neonatal guidelines from an English children's hospital and links to other guidelines within a hospital's network lf endorsed guidelines are present lf endorsed guidelines are absent Appropriate 1 Optimal Antimicrobial prescription follows either the National Guidelines or endorsed local guidelines optimally, including antimicrobial choice, dosage, route and duration The antimicrobial prescription has been reviewed and endorsed by an infectious diseases clinician or clinical microbiologist OR The prescribed antimicrobial will cover the likely causative or cultured pathogens and there is not a narrower spectrum or more appropriate antimicrobial choice, dosage, route or duration available Appropriate 2 Adequate Antimicrobial prescription does not optimally follow the National Guidelines3 or endorsed local guidelines, including antimicrobial choice, dosage, route and duration4, however, is a reasonable alternative choice for the likely causative or cultured pathogens OR For surgical prophylaxis, as above and duration4 is less than 24 hours Antimicrobial prescription including antimicrobial choice, dosage, route and duration is not the most optimal, however, is a reasonable alternative choice for the likely causative or cultured pathogens OR For surgical prophylaxis, as above and duration is less than 24 hours There may be a mild or non n-life e-threatening allergy mismatch 3 Suboptimal Antimicrobial prescription including antimicrobial choice, dosage, route pathoge o and ens in s R d duration , is an unreasonable choice for the likely causative or cultured, including: spectrum of activity, dosage excessively high or duration excessively long Inappropriate 4 Inadequate The documented or presumed indication on do pes not require any antimicrobial treatment 0 The indication is not documented an nd u inable to be determined from the notes 5 Not The notes are not comprehensi O • assessable The notes are not comprehensive enough to assess appropriateness OR The patient is too complex, due to multiple co-morbidities, allergies or microbiology results, etc
+Exceptions include paediatric and neonatal guidelines from an English children's hospital and links to other guidelines within a hospital's network lf endorsed guidelines are present П If endorsed guidelines are absent Appropriate 1 Optimal 2 Antimicrobial prescription follows either the National Guidelines 3 or endorsed local guidelines optimally, including antimicrobial choice, dosage, route and duration 4 The antimicrobial prescription has been reviewed and endorsed by an infectious diseases clinician or clinical microbiologist OR The prescribed antimicrobial will cover the likely causative or cultured pathogens and there is not a narrower spectrum or more appropriate antimicrobial choice, dosage, route or duration 4 available Арргорпасе 2 Adequate Antimicrobial prescription does not optimally follow the National Guidelines3 or endorsed local guidelines, including antimicrobial choice, dosage, route and duration4, however, is a reasonable alternative choice for the likely causative or cultured pathogens OR For surgical prophylaxis, as above and duration4 is less than 24 hours Antimicrobial prescription including antimicrobial choice, dosage, route and duration 4 is not the most optimal, however, is a reasonable alternative choice for the likely causative or cultured pathogens OR For surgical prophylaxis, as above and duration 4 is less than 24 hours 3 Suboptimal There may be a mild or non-life-threatening allergy mismatch OR Antimicrobial prescription including antimicrobial choice, dosage, route and duration 4 , is an unreasonable choice for the likely causative or cultured pathogens, including: • spectrum excessively broad, unnecessary overlap in spectrum of activity, dosage excessively high or duration excessively long • Failure to appropriately de-escalate with microbiological results Inappropriate 4 Inadequate The documented or presumed indication There may be a severe or possibly life-threatening allergy oute and duration 4 , is unlikely to treat the likely causative or cultured pathogens OR ation does not require any antimicrobial treatment OR rgy mismatch, or the potential risk of toxicity due to drug interaction OR or than 24 hours (except where local guidelines endorse this) 5 Not assessable The indication is not documented and unable to be determined from the notes OR The notes are not comprehensive enough to assess appropriateness OR The patient is too complex, due to multiple co-morbidities, allergies or microbiology results, etc

-Point Prevalence Survey 2023: healthcare-associated infections and antimicrobial use: Appropriateness definitions (adapted from Australian National Antimicrobial Prescribing Survey)
+Point Prevalence Survey 2023: healthcare-associated infections and antimicrobial use: Appropriateness definitions (adapted from Australian National Antimicrobial Prescribing Survey1)

-&lt;sup>1 Rodney James and others, The feasibility and generalizability of assessing the appropriateness of antimicrobial prescribing in hospitals: a review of the Australian National Antimicrobial Prescribing Survey, JAC-Antimicrobial Resistance, https://doi.org/10.1093/jacamr/dlac012
+1 Rodney James and others, The feasibility and generalizability of assessing the appropriateness of antimicrobial prescribing in hospitals: a review of the Australian National Antimicrobial Prescribing Survey, JAC-Antimicrobial Resistance, https://doi.org/10.1093/jacamr/dlac012

-&lt;sup>2Taking into account acceptable changes due to the patient's weight, allergy status, renal or Repatic function, or relevant drug interactions (if this information is available)
+2Taking into account acceptable changes due to the patient's weight, allergy status, renal or 3/4 patic function, or relevant drug interactions (if this information is available)

-&lt;sup>3 National Institute for Health and Care Excellence guidelines on antimicrobial stewardship (including prescribing)
+3 National Institute for Health and Care Excellence guidelines on antimicrobial stewardship (including prescribing)

-&lt;sup>4 Duration should only be assessed if the guidelines state a recommended duration and the antimicrobial has already been dispensed for longer than this, or there is a clear planned 'end date' documented
+4 Duration should only be assessed if the guidelines state a recommended duration and the antimicrobial has already been dispensed for longer than this, or there is a clear planned 'end date' documented